Red Dwarf: Setting

+Later series

-In Series III, the computer Holly changes from male (Norman Lovett) to female (Hattie Hayridge), and the mechanoid Kryten (who had appeared in one episode in Series II) joins the crew and becomes a regular character.
+In Series III, Holly is recast with Hattie Hayridge replacing Norman Lovett, and the mechanoid Kryten (who had appeared in one episode in Series II) joins the crew and becomes a regular character, played by Robert Llewellyn.

-In Series VI, a story arc is introduced where Red Dwarf has been stolen, and the crew pursue it in the smaller Starbug craft, with the side effect that the character Holly disappears.

-Series VII is also set in Starbug.
-Early in series VII, Rimmer departs (due to actor Chris Barrie's commitments) and is replaced by Kristine Kochanski, Lister's long-term love interest, from an alternate universe.
+Holly is not present in Series VI or the majority of Series VII as the show is set in the smaller Starbug craft, with Red Dwarf itself having been lost.
+Early in series VII, Rimmer departs, and is replaced by Kristine Kochanski, Lister's long-term love interest, from an alternate universe.
 Kochanski becomes a regular character for Series VII and VIII.

-At the end of Series VII, Kryten's service nanobots, which had abandoned him years earlier, are revealed to be behind the theft of the Red Dwarf at the end of series five.
-At the beginning of the eighth series, Kryten's nanobots reconstruct the Red Dwarf, which they had broken down into its constituent atoms.

-As a consequence, Series VIII features the entire original crew of Red Dwarf resurrected (except for the already-alive Lister and Kochanski), including a pre-accident Rimmer and the original male Holly.
+At the end of Series VII and start of Series VIII, the crew are reunited with a reconstructed version of the original Red Dwarf, complete with the original crew, who have been resurrected, and Norman Lovett's Holly.
 The series ends with a metal-eating virus loose on Red Dwarf.
 The entire crew evacuate save the main cast (Lister, Rimmer, Cat, Kryten, and Kochanski), whose fates are unresolved in a cliffhanger ending.

 Series IX onwards revert to the same four main characters of Series 3–6 (Lister, Rimmer, Cat and Kryten), on Red Dwarf and without Kochanski or Holly; Rimmer reappears as a hologram once again.
-While it was left unmentioned whether the Rimmer on board ship is the one who originally left, the revived version, or a third incarnation entirely (episodes have alluded to him remembering events from both previous incarnations' lives); with the release of The Promised Land, series-creator Doug Naylor confirmed in 2020 that the Rimmer from Back To Earth onwards is the original Rimmer, having returned from his time being Ace Rimmer.
+The exact identity of Rimmer is left vague; but series-creator Doug Naylor confirmed in 2020 that the Rimmer from Back To Earth onwards is the original Rimmer.